-You must pass the final exam to pass the course.
+\You must pass the exam portion of course (25/50) to pass the course.

-All assignments are due at the start of the lecture on the due date.
+All assignments are due as noted in the course timeline available on Moodle for this course.
 Assignments that are not submitted on time will be docked 10% for each day the assignment is late.